poolkit/Payment-Fraud-Anomaly-Detection/README.md

 🌟 This project offers the following key features:

-- **Isolation Forest**: The Isolation Forest algorithm for robust anomaly detection.
+- **Unsupervised Learning**: The Isolation Forest algorithm for robust anomaly detection.

 - **Web Application**: Fastapi backend to serve Streamlit frontend.